ruskpr/ecommerce-webapp/README.md

 ### Admin

 As an admin, you can manage the product catalog, view and edit customer orders, and manage customer accounts.
-To access the admin portal, you'll need to log in with an admin account.
+To access the admin portal, you'll need to log in with an admin account.\

-## Contributing

-If you would like to contribute, feel free to open an issue or pull request on the repository.

 ## License